Wolven531/summ_auto_py/README.md

 * Django 2.x ([Django install guide](https://docs.djangoproject.com/en/2.0/intro/install/))
 * chromedriver ([Install chromedriver for MacOS](http://www.kenst.com/2015/03/installing-chromedriver-on-mac-osx/))

-After pip3 and python3 are installed, the remaining requirements can be installed by running the following command from the root directory: `pip3 install -r requirements.txt`
+After pip3 and python3 are installed, the remaining requirements can be installed by executing the following command from the root directory: `pip install -r requirements.txt`

-If you plan on running the end to end tests:
+If you plan on executing the end to end tests:

 * Download chromedriver for your platform [here](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 * I place the default windows driver at `C:\Program Files\chromedriver`